anduajulian/anduajulian/README.md

 - 👋 Hi, I’m @anduajulian
 - 👀 I love to learn new things
-- 📫 You can reach me on twitter/instagram @anduajulian
+- 📫 You can reach me on www.linkedin.com/in/anduajulian
 - 💞️ Nice to see you.
 Have a good life.

 <!---